EnderFreak/Election_Analysis/README.md

 9. Share the results on a text file, but also output on the terminal when the code is ran.

 ## Resources
--Data Source: election_results.csv
+- Data Source: election_results.csv
--Software: Python 3.7.6, Visual Studio Code, 1.71.0
+- Software: Python 3.7.6, Visual Studio Code, 1.71.0

 [Election Analysis Challenge Python File](https://github.com/EnderFreak/Election_Analysis/blob/main/PyPoll_Challenge.py)